arturoidelgado1998/CS172_Assignment1/README.md

 A *stopword.txt* was provided with a list of stop words that are either removed or ignored from the index.
 In order to handle our tokenization we create a tuple dictionary function and a document dictionary function where all the tuples are kept by category.
 We are provided with code that retireves all the names of the files that are needed to be indexed in the current dictionary.

 In the first step we lower-case the words, remove the puncuation, and stop-words and anything irrevalent such as underscores in our search.
 We use the `finditer` to implement the regex.
 It finds the start of the word and adds it to the tokenized list.
-Here we create a tokenized list of the cleaned-up word list and iterate through then and add them into the tuple dictionary.
+Here we create a tokenized list of the cleaned-up word list and iterate through them and add them into the tuple dictionary.

 The second step we create the index of our total occurence of each term and their corresponding document ID.
 Through the iteration it will check the tokenized list and if it finds the keyword/term in the dictionary and appends it as the termID, docID and its position.
 Each term, its info and document's ID are mapped and printed when their command is entered.